dannyz30w/rivulet-utils/README.md

 desingers find and download pedagogically useful subsets of data from large, public data streams.

-## About RivulEd
+## About Rivulet

-The name *Rivulet*, indicating a small stream, of course is meant to refer to a small bit of larger available data streams.
+The name *Rivulet*, indicating a small stream, of course is meant to refer to a small but dynamic bit of larger available data streams.
 It's also a nod to Tim Erickson's idea of being [Awash in Data](https://codap.xyz/awash/), and an acknowledgement that while there are some powerful [Oceans of Data](https://oceansofdata.org/) out there, finding one that's manageable, interesting, and ready to use can be difficult or even overwhelming.

 These utilities are designed to highlight some features of datasets from particular domains that make them particularly intriguing and pedagogically productive, help